parangeomkar/genetic-algorithm-js/README.md

-# genetic-algorithm-js
-Genetic Algorithm in JavaScript
+# Genetic Algorithm in JavaScript
 Created this library to be able to run optimization in browser.